 - Zoledronic acid (intravenous injection; e.g., Reclast, Zometa)

 Estrogen replacement therapy

-Estrogen replacement therapy (ERT) is recommended for women at high risk for osteoporosis or who have osteoporosis.
-Women who have had a hysterectomy or an oophorectomy (removal of the ovaries) before age 50, have experienced natural menopause and have multiple risk factors for osteoporosis, or have below normal bone mass for their age are good candidates for ERT.
+Estrogen replacement therapy (ERT) is recommended for some women at high risk for osteoporosis or who have osteoporosis.
+Women who have had a hysterectomy or an oophorectomy (removal of the ovaries) before age 50, have experienced natural menopause and have multiple risk factors for osteoporosis, or have below normal bone mass for their age may be good candidates for ERT.

 Estrogen reduces osteoclast activity.
 When taken by postmenopausal women, there is a slower rate of bone loss and increased bone mass in the spine and hip.
-With 10 or more years of use, a postmenopausal woman's risk for fractures can be reduced 50% to 75%.
+With 10 or more years of use, a postmenopausal woman's risk for fractures can be reduced 50 to 75 percent.